 Near the U.S. coastline, where more continuous pressure data are available, finer, regionally specific values of these coefficients are developed.
-These regionally specific coefficients take into account changes in the relationships between sea surface temperature and storm intensity that are influenced by subsurface water temperatures, as described in Cooper (1988).
+These regionally specific coefficients consider changes in the relationships between sea surface temperature and storm intensity that are influenced by subsurface water temperatures, as described in Cooper (1988).
 The maximum increase in storm intensity over a six-hour period was set equal to 40 millibars, (6.7 millibars per hour) which is greater than the largest average six hour change of about 25 millibars per 6 hours (4.2 millibars per hour) observed in Super Typhoon Forrest in the western Pacific in 1983, but less than the maximum rate of 7.14 millibars per hour also observed in Super Typhoon Forrest, but for a period of fewer than 3 hours.
 Once a simulated storm makes landfall, the change in central pressure with time is modeled using the filling models described in Vickery (2005).
 If a storm moves back over water, Equation 4-11 is again used to model the variation in central pressure with time.
 Using this modeling approach, the central pressure of the storm continuously changes with time, unlike traditional hurricane simulations, where a constant value of central pressure is assumed until landfall is achieved.
+As indicated by Equation 4-11, most Hazus storm tracks are modeled for the Gulf of Mexico or Atlantic coastlines.
+Track modeling for Hawaii/Pacific storms varies slightly and is described in the Hazard Mitigation Study for the Hawaii Hurricane Relief Fund (Applied Research Associates, Inc., 2001).